Alrighttt/atomicdex_volume/README.md

 `pip3 install requests slick-bitcoinrpc`

 This script will scrape the specified ALICE_CHAIN for "dex fee" transactions.
 From there it will find the corresponding swap txids on both chains if they exist.
+It requires spent index and address index enabled on both chains.

 It will save all swap data to `<ALICE_CHAIN>_<BOB_CHAIN>.json` and completed swap data to `<ALICE_CHAIN>_<BOB_CHAIN>_completed.json`